Los Angeles Sexual Abuse and Assault Attorneys

 - Seek medical help.
 Ensure your health is safeguarded and document the attack.
 Many medical centers have nursing staff trained in sexual trauma and evidence collection.
 You may not be in the best frame of mind to make a decision as to whether you want to press charges immediately after being sexually assaulted but once the evidence is gone, it makes it more difficult to pursue a case against your attacker when you do have that moment of clarity and want justice.

 - Report the attack.
 Finding your voice in a crisis can be tough to do when you feel violated.
 You did nothing wrong, yet you experience many emotions, including feeling as if you’re to blame because you took a different route home, or you’re embarrassed because you shared a kiss with your aggressor.
 You may not be at the point of filing a police report but you need to speak with someone about what happened to you, even if it’s anonymously to the National Sexual Assault Hotline.
+Know that signing an NDA does mean you cannot report an act of sexual assault; non-disclosure agreements do not apply to criminal actions.

 - Save evidence.
 Even if you don’t immediately report your assault or seek medical attention, preserving the items of clothing you wore during the attack and anything else that could contain valuable evidence should be saved until you choose to make an official report.